Fali (footballer, born 1993): Cádiz

 On 10 May 2019, Fali moved to fellow division two side Cádiz CF on loan until the end of the season, as a replacement to injured Aleksandar Pantić.
 On 8 July, he signed a permanent three-year deal.

 Fali renewed his contract 10 February 2020, until 2024.
 He scored once from 30 appearances that season, helping to a return to La Liga after 14 years.

 On 20 September 2020, Fali made his debut in the Spanish top flight, playing the second half of the 2–0 away defeat of SD Huesca.

 Personal life

-Fali is from a gypsy community; he was married at age 16, and had a child at age 17.
+Fali is from a gypsy community; he was married at age 16, and had a child at 17.
 He worked in a scrapyard.